pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

   println(bar)
 ```

-This `with handler` construction lets us specify implementations of the effectful actions used in the rest of the function body.
-In this case, we just implement `write` as a simple print to standard out, and return `True`.
+This `with handler` construction lets us specify implementations of the effectful operations used in the rest of the function body.
+In this case, we just implement `write` as a simple print to stdout, and return `True`.
 Running the program now will produce the output:

 ```
 Adding 3 by 5